qgis/QGIS-Website/content/resources/support/commercial-support.md

 {{< rich-box-start icon="🦸" layoutClass="tips">}}
 {{< rich-content-start themeClass="coloring-1" >}}
 ##### Note
-we take responsibility for the accuracy, reliability or completeness of the provided information for **Core contributors** only.
+We take responsibility for the accuracy, reliability or completeness of the provided information for **Core contributors** only.
 {{< rich-content-end >}}
 {{< rich-box-end >}}

-## Commercial Support Providers
+## Core contributors

+In lexical order:

 {{< commercial-support dataFile="core_contributors" >}}

+## Contributors

+In lexical order:

 {{< commercial-support dataFile="contributors" >}}

+## Others

 {{< commercial-support dataFile="others" >}}

 {{< content-end >}}